-But sometimes the wind can be variable and this can affect the way outline last in the wind.
+But sometimes the wind can be variable and this can affect the way the outline lasts in the wind.
 This can also affect the way we work the lure.
 If there is a bow in the line it’s not always going to be in touch with the lure.

 Also, If the line isn’t always wound on tight there is a chance the line may come off the reel inconsistently.
-It didn’t mean you have to guide the line when reel in that’s a bit counterproductive.
-Just make sure you try and keep the line consistent when your feeling in.
+It didn’t mean you have to guide the line when reeling in that’s a bit counterproductive.
+Just make sure you try and keep the line consistent when you’re reeling in.